HerrNamenlos123/JTAG_Interface/README.md

 After that you still need symbol files, for that go to `File -> Create/Update -> Create Symbol files for current file`.
 Now you should see your module when you double-click empty space.

 Now try compiling it by hitting the blue play button.
 When successful, the bitstream now needs to be converted, for this check out my ByteReverser project.
-It is a very small and fast utility, which installs itself in less than a second!
+It is a very small and fast utility, designed to keep your code flowing!

 <table>
     <tbody>